BS in Health Sciences

 Students will be placed on academic probation for failure to maintain a minimum cumulative GPA of 2.50.
-Students failing to rectify the GPA deficiency within a one-year probation period will be removed from their declared major and from their status as a student within the Department.
+Students failing to rectify the GPA deficiency within a one-year probationary period will be removed from their declared major and from their status as a student within the Department.
 Upon rectifying the GPA deficiency, students can reapply for admission into a Departmental major.

 - Minimum cumulative GPA of 2.50.

-- Completion of all University Core curriculum requirements.
+- Completion of all University Core Curriculum requirements.

 - Completion of all health sciences core required coursework with minimum grades of C-.